Aishwarya-Tonpe/Independent-study/Blog.md

 1. **Name-date**

 **![](https://lh7-rt.googleusercontent.com/slidesz/AGV_vUfSqOMl8ZkFsWvM3RfprpaX286O-cyXNA3UbbwBP93CTfF4NYYov437aHQMqFb2PTlf11bphDIP1lObNMCmgyfRw14U1PkdTlukKbp3umrHFwUNInLalSVQsG587alUY-iaKqun-C9CnSNk1Qjr3XVMLWL62A4a=nw?key=F7ZThR2_ag4eqdQYUBEyf7Fg)**
+###### Figure 3 - 001-001-a-001-1crocodile - Adapted from [ufdatastudio/mixtec-zouche-nuttall-british-museum](https://huggingface.co/datasets/ufdatastudio/mixtec-zouche-nuttall-british-museum)

 3. **Year**

 **![](https://lh7-rt.googleusercontent.com/slidesz/AGV_vUeJBVNYTQpzc4G17CgDuyOo5l2Ciwoi1B19thsAFqL0Z-OQTNvLZR0r1z1Y4zIJjxfeWlB57wnZHkT1b9nsSASAbCaJq2r6zdbzd_0clSmfM32efFQ8STyntRv3M3zehZo8vu1ygAnks3my9SCrsLhfxPYbJDqo=nw?key=F7ZThR2_ag4eqdQYUBEyf7Fg)**
+###### Figure 4 -  002-001-a-003-year3reed- adapted from [ufdatastudio/mixtec-zouche-nuttall-british-museum](https://huggingface.co/datasets/ufdatastudio/mixtec-zouche-nuttall-british-museum)

 ## ViT

 ### **Using Vision Transformers for Image Classification: A Deep Dive Into Our Approach**

-In tackling the classification task, we had the opportunity to leverage the **Vision Transformer (ViT)** architecture, a cutting-edge tool for image analysis.
+In tackling the classification task, we had the opportunity to leverage the **Vision Transformer (ViT)** ([arXiv:2010.11929](https://arxiv.org/abs/2010.11929)) architecture, a cutting-edge tool for image analysis.
 Unlike traditional Convolutional Neural Networks (CNNs), which have dominated the field of computer vision for years, ViTs bring a fresh perspective by adopting techniques originally designed for natural language processing.
 This made them a perfect fit for our project, where the goal was to classify images into two distinct categories with high precision.

 #### **How Vision Transformer Fits Into the Classification Pipeline**

 For this task, we preprocessed the images into smaller patches, each patch serving as a miniature view of the original image.
 Using ViT, we treated these patches as sequential inputs, similar to how words are handled in NLP tasks.
 Here's why this approach worked so well:

 1.  **Patch Embedding and Positional Encoding:**
     Each image was divided into fixed-size patches (e.g., 16×16 pixels), and these patches were converted into vector representations.
 Since maintaining spatial context is crucial in image classification, **positional encodings** were added to ensure the model understood the arrangement of patches.

 2.  **Attention Mechanism:**
     The **self-attention mechanism** in ViT allowed the model to focus on the most relevant parts of each image.
 This was particularly useful for capturing relationships across different regions of the image, enabling the model to build a comprehensive understanding of the content.

 3.  **Classification Head:**
     After processing the patch embeddings through the Transformer encoder, a special [CLS] token aggregated the image’s global information.
 This token's output was used to make classification predictions, resulting in highly accurate results for our dataset.

 #### **Why Vision Transformer Was the Right Choice**